drewhart/geonomics_docs/sphinx_dir/doc.rst

 stipulates the type of the event ('monotonic', 'cyclical', 'random', or 'custom') as well as the values of a number of associated parameters (precisely which parameters depdends on the type of event chosen).
-As with landscape change events, all necessary stepwise changes will be planned and queued when the :py:`Model` is created, and will be executed at the appropriate timesteps.
+As with :py:`Landscape` change events, all necessary stepwise changes will be planned and queued when the :py:`Model` is created, and will be executed at the appropriate timesteps.